thatskartik/thatskartik.github.io/posts/HTSI/HTSI.md

 [polya]: posts/HTSI/images/polya.jpg

-Here is the first problem where he ecnourages us to ask these important questions
+Here is the first problem where he encourages us to ask these important questions

 - What is the data?
 - What is the unknown?